mavlink/mavlink-devguide/en/mavgen_python/README.md

 Pymavlink is a *low level* and *general purpose* MAVLink message processing library, written in Python.
 It has been used to implement MAVLink communications in many types of MAVLink systems, including a GCS (MAVProxy), Developer APIs (DroneKit) and numerous companion computer MAVLink applications.

-The library can be used with Python 2.7+ (recommended) or Python 3.5+ and supports both MAVLink 1 and MAVLink 2 versions of the protocol.
+The library can be used with Python 3.5+ and supports both MAVLink 1 and MAVLink 2 versions of the protocol.

 This topic explains how to get and use the *Pymavlink* MAVLink Python libraries (generated using [mavgen](../getting_started/generate_libraries.md#mavgen)).